Elliequent/Elliequent/README.md

 Bsc Computing - Currently studying

-HNC Software Development - 2021
+HNC Software Development (A) - 2019

-HND Software Development - 2021
+HND Software Development (A) - 2020

 Masters Degree in Immunology (Merit) - 2016

-Honours degree in Immunology and Microbiology - 2015
+Honours degree in Immunology and Microbiology (2:1) - 2015

-HND in Biomedical Science - 2013
+HND in Biomedical Science (A) - 2013

+HNC in Biomedical Science (A) - 2012

 Work: